heathweiss/reflex-hello/README.md

 found problem:
 hie-server will not run with lts 14.17.
 Need to go up to 15.2, but then build fails.
 Will need to upgrade the project to 15.2

+had to add to stack.yaml as build was failing due to missing glibc 2.29
+nix:
+  enable: true
+  packages: [glpk pcre zlib gmp glibc ]